oracle/rwloadsim/docs/WHATISIT.md

 files in a fashion that is very suitable for many kinds of scripting.
 Similarly, it can be used with typical UNIX pipelines for reading as well as writing.
+The language also includes regular expression processing with some resemblance to grep and sed.
 There are also several ways to do modular design, including conditional compilation and include files similar to C.